 ASA Article Prize

 Second place will receive $200 and a certificate.

 Eligibility: Any ASA member, FA59, or CP60 may compete.
-Submissions must have a publication date between January 1, 2021 and June 30, 2023.
-Authors who have written multiple articles may only nominate one of their publications for this award.
-Book chapters in multi-author edited collections are also eligible.
+Submissions must have a publication date after January 1st, three years ago.
+Authors may only submit one article per award cycle.
+Book chapters in multi-author edited collections are also eligible as long as they meet the requirements for this award.
 The maximum length of the submission is 5,000 words.

+ASA Article Prize